tidev/titanium-docs/docs/api/titanium/ui/tableviewrow.md

 See the [TableView](Titanium.UI.TableView) description and examples section for more information about creating table rows.

-### Improved Table Performance (Android)

-If you are experiencing performance issues on Android when using custom rows, you can try setting the [className](Titanium.UI.TableViewRow.className) property.
-The class name serves as a cue for reusing the underlying views used to display the rows.

-A given `className` value indicates a row with a particular set of child views.
-All rows that share a class name must have the same set of children -- for example, the class name "myCustomRow" could identify a row containing two labels and an image view.

-The properties of the child controls may be different.
-For example, each instance of "myCustomRow" could have a different image and different text on the labels.

-Note that `className` is no longer used on iOS, and is ignored.

 ### Platform Implementation Notes

 The `top`, `left` and other positional parameters are not used for their usual purposes, because